ImageMagick/Usage-Markdown/photos/index.md

 ##### Speed Optimization

-The [Variable Blur Mapping](../mapping/#blur) operation is essentually using a single pass 2-dimentional blurring method (equivelent to a uniform Gaussaian Blur).
+The [Variable Blur Mapping](../mapping/#blur) operation is essentially using a single pass 2-dimensional blurring method (equivalent to a uniform Gaussaian Blur).
 However you can get a general speed boost by doing the bluring operation in two 1-dimensional variable blur operations.

 For example here I first blur horizontaly, the vertially...